mozilla/bedrock/docs/firefox-accounts.rst

     @import '../path/to/fxa-form';

-The JavaScript files will automatically handle things adding metrics parameters, as well as configuring Sync and distribution ID (e.g. the China re-pack) for Firefox browsers.
+The JavaScript files will automatically handle things adding metrics parameters, as well as configuring Sync and distribution ID (e.g. the China re-pack) for Firefox desktop browsers (more info on these further down the page).
 The CSS file contains some default styling for the signup form.

 Configuration
 ~~~~~~~~~~~~~